-The standing committee of the Council responsible for recommending to the Council approval status of Continuing Education pProviders of continuing education in podiatric medicine.
-The committee reviews applications, petitions for continued approval, evaluation reports of on-site evaluations, requests for reconsideration, progress reports, and annual reports other information submitted by the Providers.
-The CEC may modify its own policies, and/or recommend to the appropriate ad hoc committee modifications in standards, requirements, and procedures for pProvider approval.
-The Council determines the pProvider's approval status.
+The standing committee of the Council responsible for recommending to the Council approval of Continuing Education Providers in podiatric medicine.
+The committee reviews applications, petitions for continued approval, evaluation reports, progress reports, and other information submitted by the Providers.
+The CEC may modify its own policies, and/or recommend to the appropriate ad hoc committee modifications in standards, requirements, and procedures for Provider approval.
+The Council determines the Provider's approval status.

-Composition of the committee includes three representatives from approved pProviders of continuing education in podiatric medicine (selected by the Council), two representatives from the podiatric practice community (selected by the Council), one representative from state-licensing boards (appointed by the Federation of Podiatric Medical Boards) state boards for examination and licensure (the Council may request that the Federation of Podiatric Medical Boards recommend a potential representative), at least two Council members (one of whom is a public member), and one representative from the American Society of Podiatric Executives (appointed by this organization). one representative from the American Society of Podiatric Executives (ASPE) and at least two Council members (one of whom should be a public member).
+Composition of the committee includes three representatives from approved Providers of continuing education in podiatric medicine (selected by the Council), two representatives from the podiatric practice community (selected by the Council), one representative from state boards for examination and licensure (the Council may request that the Federation of Podiatric Medical Boards recommend a potential representative), one representative from the American Society of Podiatric Executives (ASPE) and at least two Council members (one of whom should be a public member).
 ASPE shall be requested to provide a list of names from which the Council chair shall select an appointee for the Committee.
 The members of the Committee are appointed by the Council chair and confirmed by the Council.
 The Council and its staff administer the affairs of the CEC.